-Co-location Opportunity Analysis Recommendation facility to achieve further shared use benefits for the site. • The extent of open space and cleared land to the rear of the clubroom building is surplus to requirements and is not used for any purpose, and unlikely to be used for any purpose in the future. • There are potential opportunities to access the social room, toilet and change room infrastructure externally and within the hockey club building without the need to develop additional extensive infrastructure. • Sufficient car parking exists on site to accommodate the required car parking bays of the Men's shed.
+Co-location Opportunity Analysis Recommendation The site would be active at times when not required for hockey activities (i.e. during weekday mornings and early afternoons). facility to achieve further shared use benefits for the site.
+The extent of open space and cleared land to the rear of the clubroom building is surplus to requirements and is not used for any purpose, and unlikely to be used for any purpose in the future.
+There are potential opportunities to access the social room, toilet and change room infrastructure externally and within the hockey club building without the need to develop additional extensive infrastructure.
+Sufficient car parking exists on site to accommodate the required car parking bays of the Men's shed.
 The KDHC did not wish to restrict future car parking upgrades to the north of the clubrooms.
 Subsequently, the FMS representatives agreed to presenting the options to their members and then met on site with the City.
 FMS supported relocating to the site, in principle subject to the following level of amenity: Dedicated workshop area being provided.
-Access to a UAT and small meeting area. • External storage being provided, along with the relocation of their gardening beds.
+Access to a UAT and small meeting area.
+External storage being provided, along with the relocation of their gardening beds.
 Access to the hockey / teeball clubroom building and amenities.
 Retention of their identity and ability to expand further should demand arise.
 The option of developing the Men's Shed at the current hockey site against the development at 24 Anderson Road is provided in Appendix G: On balance it is considered that site security and the capability to develop a cost effective be-spoke Men's Shed facility at the hockey / teeball site, should be considered as the optimum solution for the FMS.
 This is predicated on the fact any development will not be subject to heritage control; may be cost effectively delivered through sharing the use of existing infrastructure which has recently been developed and the site benefits from a level of security of tenure which would not be available on State owned land.
 As a result of the perceived high cost of this development a potential staging approach should be considered with the FMS, for example only developing a smaller workshop shed or storing materials external (with covering) initially.
 Expansion of the workshop shed or providing internal storage could then occur at a later stage, pending funding available.